TimelessFun/Discreddit/README.md

 ## Usage

-Disreddit is a public bot hosted by r/avatartrading and can be invited to any public server via its [invite link](https://discord.com/api/oauth2/authorize?client_id=1026712006012706826&permissions=8&scope=bot).
+Discreddit is a public bot hosted by r/avatartrading and can be invited to any public server via its [invite link](https://discord.com/api/oauth2/authorize?client_id=1026712006012706826&permissions=8&scope=bot).
 Upon invitation, Server administrators can use the commands available to configure the bot and should also consider disabling members from changing their nickname if they wish for all of the nicknames to follow the "/u/<reddit-username>" convention.

 ### Admin Setup